 You can choose to go after a specific subject you’re interested in, like math or biology, for instance.
 This will open the door for other career opportunities, just in case you’re not positive you want to teach after graduation.
 Or you want backups if teaching doesn’t work out for you.
 Just make sure to take a few education-related courses during your undergraduate years.
 You may also need to take classes through your state after graduation if you chose this road.

 Or you can choose to specifically go after a Bachelor’s in education.
 This can be a good route if you’re serious about a job in teaching.

 During college or immediately after, you should be taking part in student teaching.
 Many colleges have programs with local schools so talk to your department head about this opportunity.
 Most states require you to have a certain number of hours before you can become a teacher.

 Schools will also require you to earn a certification to teach.
 This is for the subjects and grades you’ll be working in.
 You’ll be asked to take a general teaching certification test in addition to the subject-specific exams.
 You can find out more about certification options through your state.

 Not all private schools ask their teachers to have certifications, but it varies from school to school.

 Step 4: Work Towards Your Master’s Degree

-Some states will require you to earn a Bachelor’s degree, certification, and a Master’s degree.
+Some states will require you to earn a Bachelor’s degree, certification, and a Master’s degree from grad school.
 Even if your state isn’t one of them, working towards your Master’s can further your career.
 You will have more employment options and could qualify for higher pay.

-If you’re interested in administration too, you’ll absolutely want to work towards a higher education.
+If you’re interested in administration too, you’ll absolutely want to work towards higher education.